xinyad/jekyll-web.io/pages/mydoc/mydoc_9_4.md

-For more detailed information about the ELToD Static Assignment Model, please refer to the ELToD – User Guide and Documentation.
-This report can be requested through the Florida’s Turnpike Enterprise, Toll Studies &amp; Express Lanes Development Department.
+For more detailed information about the ELToD Static Assignment Model, please refer to the
+<i>ELToD – User Guide and Documentation</i>.
+This report can be requested through the Florida’s
+Turnpike Enterprise, Toll Studies &amp; Express Lanes Development Department.

 It should be recognized that there have been some research efforts to evaluate the use of